-S. Anne’s Day 1893 marked the opening and dedication of the new S Mary’s building on its present site.
-The Commemoration Service was held in Chapel, the girls entering as usual singing “Forward be our watchword”.
-But after the Service, when they crossed the road to the new building, they sang “Jerusalem, my happy home”.
+S. Anne's Day in 1893 marked the opening and dedication of the S Mary’s building on its present site.
+The Commemoration Service was held in Chapel, the girls entering as usual singing "Forward be our watchword".
+After the Service, when they crossed the road to the new building, they sang "Jerusalem, my happy home".

-There appears to be no specific reason for the marshalling of the girls by height for the procession.
+There appears to be no specific reason for the marshalling of pupils by height for the procession.
 It was not an uncommon practice to do this at schools in the late Victorian period, so it was probably so ordinary as not to merit attention.
-The earliest photograph of the procession dates from 1905 and the girls are certainly graded by height in that.
+The earliest photograph of the procession dates from 1905 and the pupils are certainly graded by height in it.

-Now that parts of the school are co-educational we have a new element to the occasion.
-The boys have slotted into the procession well and the old traditions continue to be observed.
+Now that the School is increasingly co-educational, there is a new element to the occasion.
+The boys are now part of the procession and the old traditions continue to be observed.